56kcloud/56kcloud-website/_posts/2020-07-11-serverless-tflite-on-lambda.md

     dockerRunCmdExtraArgs: ["-v", "${env:PWD}/wheels:/wheels"]
 ```

-> The `dockerRunCmdExtraArgs` mounts our `wheels` directory containing the TensorFlow Lite runtime we just built into the `/wheels` directory of the Docker container the Serverless Framework spins up to create the deployment package.
+> The `dockerRunCmdExtraArgs` mounts our `wheels` directory containing the TensorFlow Lite runtime we just built into the `/wheels` directory of the Docker container started by the Serverless Framework to create the deployment package.

 Let's try to package the service, just to check everything is in place.

     $ sls package

 ## Creating the image classifier